Ruochen1105/OnlineChattingRoom/README.md

 ## Data Model

-The application will store Users, Servers and Logs.
+The application will store Usersand Logs.

-* users can have multiple servers (via references)
+* users can have multiple logs (via references)
-* each list can have multiple logs (by embedding)

 An Example User: